weifund/weifund/README.md

 http://crowdfundrr.github.io/

 ### When Deployed
+Crowdfundrr is presently undeployed on POC 8 Testnet but is tested on Mist/AlethZero, but you can deploy it locally.
 - You can create, donate to, discover and track new campaigns
 - Link to campaigns via http://www.crowdfundrr.github.io/?id=CAMPAIGN_ID
 - Embed a link, upload an image on your website to be used on Discover interface